Gourgen Yanikian

 Gourgen Mkrtich Yanikian (Գուրգէն Մկրտիչ Եանիկեան, December 24, 1895 – February 27, 1984) was an Armenian genocide survivor.
-He is best known for the assassination of two Turkish consular officials and open deniers of the Armenian genocide, Consul General Mehmet Baydar and Consul Bahadır Demir.
-The events took place in Santa Barbara, California in 1973.
+He is best known for the assassination of two Turkish consular officials, Consul General Mehmet Baydar and Consul Bahadır Demir.
+The event took place in Santa Barbara, California in 1973.

 Sentenced to life imprisonment, Yanikian was released on parole in January 1984.
 It is widely believed that Yanikian's act was the inspiration for the founding of the Armenian Secret Army for the Liberation of Armenia, the Armenian militant organization of the 1970s and 1980s which staged attacks on Turkish diplomats in an effort to obtain recognition and reparations for the genocide from the government of Turkey.

 Biography

 Early life

 Yanikian was born in Erzurum in 1895, at the height of the anti-Armenian massacres that had taken hold of the eastern provinces of the Ottoman Empire.
 His family was able to flee to a safer location, but when they returned to Erzurum eight years later to retrieve personal possessions they had hidden in a barn, his elder brother Hagop was killed by two Turkish men.
 Yanikian was studying to be an engineer at the University of Moscow when World War I broke out.
 After learning of the Turkish persecution of Armenians during the genocide, he traveled to the Caucasus in the spring of 1915 and joined a volunteer regiment of the Russian Army to find out the fate of his family members, whom he had not heard from since the outbreak of the war and who were living in the Ottoman Empire.
 He was assigned to an engineering unit that was tasked with mapping out the geography of the terrain ahead of the regular troops.
 As the Russian army advanced, Yanikian witnessed first hand the destruction wrought against the Armenians.
 Upon his arrival in Erzurum, he found his father's business in ruins and recognized the bodies of two of his relatives.
 He said that in the court of the genocide, he lost twenty-six members of his extended family.